homeextent/yardlii-plugin/README.md

 ## **📦 Changelog**

+### 3.8.0
+* **Feat**: Introduced "Employer Vouch" workflow: Applicants can now verify via an external employer email field in WPUF forms.
+* **Feat**: Added secure public verification portal for employers to Approve/Reject requests without logging in (token-based, 5-day expiry).
+* **UI**: Enhanced Requests table with a dedicated "Employer Vouch" filter (with counts) and specific status icons.
+* **UI**: Updated "Processed By" column to indicate when a request was auto-approved by an Employer/System.
+* **Logic**: Suppressed standard Admin notification emails when the Employer Vouch flow is triggered to reduce inbox clutter.
+* **Dev**: Added `EmployerVouchService` and `EmployerVerificationHandler` classes.

 ### **3.7.7**

 * **Fix**: Resolved WYSIWYG editor loading issues in Trust & Verification configuration (added missing dependencies and classes).